vrockai/pipeline-test/docs/content.md

 ---

-## Metabolome-driven microbiome assembly determining the health of ginger crop (Zingiber officinale L. Roscoe) against rhizome rot
+## Metabolome-driven microbiome assembly determining the health of ginger crop (Zingiber officinale L. Roscoe) against rhizome rot.
+ 10.09.2024, _W Wang, N Portal-Gonzalez, X Wang, J Li, H Li, R Portieles, O Borras-Hidalgo, W He, R Santos-Bermudez_

+_Zingiber officinale, Rhizome, Microbiota, Plant Diseases, Bacteria, Metabolome, Fungi, Soil Microbiology, Biodiversity_ Plant-associated microorganisms can be found in various plant niches and collectively comprise the plant microbiome.
+The plant microbiome assemblages have been extensively studied, primarily in model species.
+However, a deep understanding of the microbiome assembly associated with plant health is still needed.
+Ginger rhizome rot has been variously attributed to multiple individual causal agents.
+Due to its global relevance, we used ginger and rhizome rot as a model to elucidate the metabolome-driven microbiome assembly associated with plant health.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01885-y)

+10.1186/s40168-024-01885-y

 ---